-Where can I park when I take the train into Chicago?
+Where can I park when I take the train to Chicago?

 Daily Fee Parking

-Daily fees have been suspended during the COVID-19 pandemic but will be reinstated starting Friday, Oct.
-1.
+Daily fees were suspended during the COVID-19 pandemic but were reinstated starting Oct.
+1, 2021.

 Parking is limited around the Geneva train station.
 Daily parking lots cost $2 per day in the parking deck (now 540 spaces with the third-tier expansion) and $1.75 per day in the overflow lot off of Route 31.
 Daily parking on normal workdays in the garage fills up by 7 a.m.